MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Part 2: Setting up the Development Environment

+Before you begin developing in Rust, you need to set up your development environment!
 ### What is a Development (Dev) Container?

-A **dev container** ensures that your development environment is consistent and works across different machines.
-At its core, a dev container is a preconfigured environment defined by a set of configuration files, typically leveraging Docker to create isolated, consistent setups for development.
-Think of it as a "mini computer" inside your computer that includes everything you need to work on a specific project—such as the right programming language, tools, libraries, and dependencies.
+In essence, a **dev container** is a preconfigured environment defined by a set of configuration files usually using Docker to create isolated setups for development.
+You can think of it a mini computer running inside your computer including everything you need to work on a project.
+Your dev container will include the right programming language, tools, libraries and dependencies.
+This is why you don't need to install Rust for the purpose of this tutorial.
+The dev container ensures that your development environment is consistent and works across different machines.

 #### Why is this valuable?

 In the technology industry, teams often work on complex projects that require a specific set of tools and dependencies to function correctly.
-Without a dev container, each developer must manually set up their environment, leading to errors, wasted time, and inconsistencies.
+Without a dev container, each developer must manually set up their environment.
+The can lead to errors, wasted time, and inconsistencies.
 With a dev container:

 - Everyone works in an identical environment, reducing bugs caused by "it works on my machine" issues.
 - Onboarding new team members becomes faster and easier, as they can start coding with just a few steps.
 - Dependencies and tools remain isolated, avoiding conflicts with other projects or the local system.